theaog/spirit/README.md

 Scanning 4294967295 hosts [4 ports/host]
 # masscan will create an open.lst file in oG (output Greppable) format.

-# Parse open.lst to format the data, so that spirit can understand it.
+# Parse this open.lst to format the data, so that spirit can understand it.
-$ ./spirit parse open.lst
+$ ./spirit parse
 INFO created h.lst in HOST:PORT format

-# create a filter.lst file if you want to skip certain SSH versions.
+# Optional: create a filter.lst file if you want to skip certain SSH versions.
 $ cat >filter.lst<< EOF
 SSH-1.0
 SSH-2.0-CISCO
 SSH-2.0-Comware
 EOF

-# Test these open ports if they're running SSH by grabbing banners.
-# includes custom designed SSH connection flow.
+# Grab SSH banners to make sure your target version is running on the host.
+NOTE: Makes a backup of h.lst to h.lst.bak
 $ ./spirit banner
+INFO backing up h.lst to h.lst.bak
 SSH-2.0-OpenSSH_8.2p  13% [=>                  ] [11s:1m15s]
-INFO created b.lst in HOST:PORT:BANNER format
+INFO created h.lst in HOST:PORT:BANNER format
-# spirit created a `b.lst` file containing the hosts running SSH and their banner.
-head -n1 b.lst
+head -n1 h.lst
 100.100.100.100:2222:SSH-2.0-OpenSSH_6.6.1

-# Move the banner output (b.lst) to h.lst so spirit will load it automatically for bruting.
-$ mv b.lst h.lst

 # Add a password list, spirit will automatically load user:pass from a p.lst file.
+# NOTE: if p.lst is not present, Spirit uses an internal passfile
 $ cat > p.lst << EOF
 user1:pass1
 user1:pass2